Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: Flag surgeries and Kleinian examples

-Let us emphasize that the use of anti-flag involutions is crucial in the construction of the open domain of discontinuity $O$ in the previous proof, by allowing to obtain disjoint subsets gluing in open ones, and thus to conclude by a ping-pong-like argument.
-We now construct using Theorem \ref{theoremintro-sommeconnexe} a large family examples of Kleinian flag manifolds.
-We use in the statement below the notations from \cite{mion-mouton_geometrical_2022}. \begin{proposition} Let $\Gamma\subset\PGL{3}$ be a Schottky subgroup of rank d of separating handlebodies $\{H^-_i,H^+_i\}_{i=1}^d$.
+Note that the use of anti-flag involutions is crucial in the construction of the open domain of discontinuity $O$ in the previous proof.
+We now construct using Theorem \ref{theoremintro-sommeconnexe} a large family of examples of Kleinian flag manifolds.
+We use in the statement below the notation from \cite{mion-mouton_geometrical_2022}. \begin{proposition} Let $\Gamma\subset\PGL{3}$ be a Schottky subgroup of rank d of separating handlebodies $\{H^-_i,H^+_i\}_{i=1}^d$.
 Let $M=\Gamma\backslash\Omega(\Gamma)$ be the associated Schottky flag manifold.
 Then for any $\alpha-\beta$ bouquet of circles $B$ contained in the fundamental domain $\X\setminus\cup_{i=1}^d(H^-_i\cup H^+_i)$, $B$ admits a neighbourhood which embedds in $M$.
-The theorem \ref{theoremintro-sommeconnexe} can thus be applied to glue $M$ above the resulting $\alpha-\beta$ bouquet of circles $B_M$ in $M$. \end{proposition} \begin{proof} This follows from the fact that $D=\X\setminus\cup_i(H^-_i\cup H^+_i)$ is a fundamental domain for the action of $\Gamma$ on $\Omega(\Gamma)$ according to \cite[Theorem D]{mion-mouton_geometrical_2022}.
+Theorem \ref{theoremintro-sommeconnexe} can thus be applied to glue $M$ along the resulting $\alpha-\beta$ bouquet of circles $B_M$ in $M$. \end{proposition} \begin{proof} This follows from the fact that $D=\X\setminus\cup_i(H^-_i\cup H^+_i)$ is a fundamental domain for the action of $\Gamma$ on $\Omega(\Gamma)$ according to \cite[Theorem D]{mion-mouton_geometrical_2022}.
 The restriction of the canonical projection $\Omega(\Gamma)\to M$ to $D\supset B$ is thus a flag embedding, which proves the claim. \end{proof}

 \begin{remark} Observe that not every $\alpha$ (respectively $\beta$) leaf of a Schottky flag manifold is closed.
 For instance, the examples of \cite[\S 4.4]{mion-mouton_geometrical_2022} are isomorphic up to a finite index to Schottky flag manifolds, and are compactifications of $\Fiunitan{\Sigma}$ with $\Sigma$ a non-compact hyperbolic surface.
 Here $\Fiunitan{\Sigma}$ is endowed with a natural flag structure whose $\alpha$ and $\beta$ leaves are the stable and unstable horocycle of the geodesic flow (see \cite[\S 1 and Lemma 4.3]{mion-mouton_partially_2022}).
-They are thus not closed, and \cite[Proposition 4.9]{mion-mouton_geometrical_2022} ensures for instance that some of them remain unclosed in the compactification. \end{remark}
+They are thus not closed, and \cite[Proposition 4.9]{mion-mouton_geometrical_2022} ensures that some of them remain unclosed in the compactification. \end{remark}